-UPDATE 1-CN Rail's profit, revenue beat as freight volumes surge
+UPDATE 2-CN Rail's profit, revenue better than expected on freight volumes

 July 25 (Reuters) - Canadian National Railway Co reported better-than-expected quarterly profit and revenue on Tuesday, as the railroad moved higher volumes of commodities including Canadian grains and fertilizers.

-Northern American railroad operators' results are getting a lift this year from higher volumes due to improving economic conditions.
+Northern American railroad operators' results are being lifted this year by higher volumes because of improving economic conditions.

+CN chief executive Luc Jobin said on a call with analysts that he expects volume growth during the second half of the year, despite tougher comparable figures from the fourth quarter of 2016.
+CN expects 10 percent growth in 2017 revenue ton-mile (RTM), which measures the relative weight and distance of freight transported by a railroad.

+"It's a lot of volume coming at us," CN chief financial officer Ghislain Houle said on the call.

 Smaller rival Canadian Pacific Railway last week reported a better-than-expected quarterly profit as it earned more from higher shipments of commodities.